Frequently Asked Questions

 Can I buy extra copies of the script for stagehands, sound engineers, etc.?

-Yes, if you have already purchased the full script package for the drama.
-If you need any additional scripts, simply contact us explaining for whom you need the extra copy, and you can purchase however many you need at $5.00 per script.
+Yes!
+If you are purchasing or have already purchased a package of preprinted scripts and you need additional scripts for crew members, simply contact us specifying for whom you need the extra copy/copies, and you can purchase however many you need at $5.00 per script.

 How many times may I perform the play I’ve bought?